Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Proposed Method

 In this subsection we discuss the mean field limit of PDA and explain its algorithmic intuition.
 Note that the inner loop of Algorithm \ref{alg:pda} is the Langevin algorithm with $M$ particles, which optimizes the potential function given by the weighted sum:

-Due to the rapid convergence of Langevin algorithm outlined in Subsection \ref{subsec:langevin}, the particle $\theta_r^{(k+1)}$ $(r \in \{1,\ldots,M\})$ converges to the stationary distribution taking the form of a Boltzmann distribution: $\exp\left( - \overline{g}^{(t)}\right)$.
+Due to the rapid convergence of Langevin algorithm outlined in Subsection \ref{subsec:langevin}, the particles $\theta_r^{(k+1)}$ $(r \in \{1,\ldots,M\})$ can be regarded as (approximate) samples from the Boltzmann distribution: $\exp\left( - \overline{g}^{(t)}\right)$.
 Hence, the inner loop of PDA returns an $M$-particle approximation of some stationary distribution, which is then modified in the outer loop.
 Importantly, the update on the stationary distribution is designed so that the algorithm converges to the optimal solution of the problem \eqref{eq:rerm}.

 We now introduce the \textit{mean field limit} of PDA, i.e., taking the number of particles $M\to\infty$ and directly optimizing the problem (\ref{eq:rerm}) over $q$.
 We refer to this mean field limit simply as the dual averaging (DA) algorithm.
 The dual averaging method was originally developed for the convex optimization in finite-dimensional spaces \citep{nesterov2005smooth,nesterov2009primal,xiao2009dual}, and here we adapt it to optimization on the probability space.
 The detail of the DA algorithm is described in Algorithm \ref{alg:da}.